 donkeys and delusions: the myth of Simpson and his donkey (Big Sky

 Publishing, 2012).
 In ‘The

-man with the donkey: hero or fraud’, Dr Tom Curran challenges critics who
+man with the donkey: hero or fraud’, Tom Curran challenges critics who have

-The Defence Honours and Awards Tribunal considered the
+The Defence Honours and Awards Appeal Tribunal considered

 military gallantry and valour.
 In recommending that